Kvikku/IntuneAssignments/README.md

-## Prerequisite
+# Prerequisites

 There are some requirements and prerequisites you will need to take care of:

-- Azure tenant with permissions to create an App Registration
+## 1 - Azure tenant

-You will need an Azure tenant with an App registration.
+You will need access to an Azure tenant (obviously).

+## 2 - App registration

+You will need to create an App Registration in your Azure tenant.
 This application will be granted the necessary permissions to complete the deployments in Microsoft Intune.
-Authentication is handled through the use of Client ID and Client Secret (Other authentication methods will be implemented in the future).
+Authentication is handled through the use of Client ID and Client Secret (Other authentication methods will be implemented in the future, I promise ;) ).

+The applicatiion should look something like this:

 - Name (your choice)
-- Accounts in this organization only
+- Supported account types - Accounts in this organization only
 - Return URL - Mobile and desktop clients - use the default provided in the GUI
     - https://login.microsoftonline.com/common/oauth2/nativeclient
     - msal48751b13-c91e-4132-b21a-dc763721f4d4://auth
     - https://login.live.com/oauth20_desktop.srf

+## 3 - API Permissions

+The app registration requires the following permissions as type Application (not Delegated)

+- DeviceManagementApps.ReadWrite.All
+- DeviceManagementConfiguration.ReadWrite.All
+- DeviceManagementManagedDevices.ReadWrite.All
+- DeviceManagementServiceConfig.ReadWrite.All